Matrix Instant Messaging

 Bridges to WhatsApp, Telegram, and others

 Section titled “Bridges to WhatsApp, Telegram, and others”A bridge connects Matrix to an external messaging service.
-Once my bridge is activated, my WhatsApp, Telegram or Messenger conversations appear in Element as ordinary rooms: I read and reply from Element, and my contacts see no difference.
+Once the bridge is activated, my WhatsApp, Telegram, or Messenger conversations appear in Element as regular rooms: I read and reply from Element, while my contacts see no difference.

 -

-In Element, I start a direct conversation with the bridge’s bot (for example
+In Element, I start a direct conversation with the bridge bot (for example

 @whatsappbot:domain.tld). -